Nissi-Olugbode/Palmora-Group-HR-Analysis/README.md

   - Removed:
     -  Employees with missing salary data (no longer with the company).
     -  Entries with NULL department values.
+  - Merged two tables "Palmora Group emp-data" and "bonus mapping"
   - Created a conditional column "Salary Range"
-  - Created custom columns "Anual Bonus" and "Total Bonus Salary"
+  - Created custom columns "Annual Bonus" and "Total Bonus Salary"

 ### Exploratory Data Analysis
 This involved exloring of the data to analyze the following: